hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 }
 ```

 Whenever you want to access a variable on another object you would now use the appropriate getter or setter method.
-Note that you can still access the variable directly if it the objects own variable.
-An object is allowed to modify it's own state as it sees fit.
+Note that you can still access the variable directly if it the object's own variable.
+An object is allowed to modify its own state as it sees fit.
+And don't bother writing JSDoc entries for getters and setters, it's a well known pattern.
+Only write one it if it's doing something unexpected.

 Using getters and setters still doesn't prevent us from accessing the properties directly from other objects so we need a bit of self control to make sure we stick to this method and actually write/use the getters/setters.